 So as I see it, we will be hearing a lot from college presidents who have a “proven commitment to diversity” but not much of anything to say beyond the clichés they have been reciting for years.
 The cases before the Supreme Court will probably turn out badly for these educational leaders.
 But, in the aftermath, they will still have their jobs.
 If the Court says race preferences in admissions are illegal, thousands of college presidents, provosts, vice provosts, and deans, who have been recruited to their positions by having “demonstrated” their commitments to diversity will do everything they can to subvert the ruling.
 They will devise winking ways to take account of race in admissions, such as the “diversity essay” that will allow them to exercise race preferences without getting caught; they will continue to hire and promote on the basis of “social identity;” and they will maintain and build on the “group identity” apparatus in residence halls, student activities, and the curriculum.
 And many will do all this in the spirit of moral superiority, convinced that reducing people to their social coordinates is a noble enterprise.

 We will know that the tide of battle has really turned when places like the University of Memphis drop the diversity oath as a job requirement for their administrators.
 I can even imagine the day when many of those college presidents and provosts who have “proven commitments” to diversity will be denying their past, trying to disprove that they ever advocated something so mean, so de-humanizing, and so anti-intellectual.

-— Peter W. Wood is an associate professor of anthropology at Boston University and author of the upcoming Diversity: The Invention of a Concept.
+— Peter W. Wood is a professor of anthropology at Boston University and author of the new book Diversity.